ekmett/coda/README.md

 [![Travis Continuous Integration Status][travis-img]][travis]

-This package will eventually provide a toy compiler for experimenting with resumable parsing.
+This package will eventually provide a toy compiler.

 For now, it provides an entertaining series of crashes and confusing error messages.

-The application is designed as a plugin for Visual Studio Code.

 **Table of Contents**